 * Three in Nature: God has imprinted our world and even ourselves with His triune nature.
 The number three manifested in Scripture turns the Christian's attention outward to see that space itself exists in three dimensions, height, width, and length, as does time in past, present and future.
 The electromagnetic force operates in positive, negative, and neutral, and in light, red, green, and blue blend into the hues of the rainbow whereas in pigment the three primary colors are red, yellow, and blue.
-We human beings on this third planet from the Sun are made of atoms built of "just three basic particles", protons, neutrons, and electrons, which for millennia mankind knew only in three states, solid, liquid, and gas.
+We human beings live on this third planet from the Sun; we have trichromatic color vision; and we are made of atoms built of "just three basic particles", protons, neutrons, and electrons.
+For millennia, mankind knew matter only in three states: solid, liquid, and gas.
 When you look into those three particles that form the atom, you enter the triune world of quantum mechanics.
 Further, electrons are among the three "flavors" of leptons.
 Protons and neutrons are made of exactly three quarks of one of the three quark groupings, each of one of three "colors" and of multiples of one-third electrical charge.
 And exactly three generations of elementary particles underlie all matter.
 Physicist Richard Feynman in QED asked how many fundamental actions are there to account for nearly all phenomena in the universe regarding light and electricity to which he answered: "There are Three!"
 And in his Nobel prize lecture Feynman said, astoundingly, that there are three unique ways of "describing quantum mechanics".
 Unlike our arbitrary earth-based units of measurement, scientists so far have discovered "two natural units", Planck's constant, h, and the speed of light, c.
 A "still-unanswered question is whether a third natural unit awaits discovery", for such a triune "'all-natural' physics" would "form a basis of measurement as complete as, and much more satisfying than, the kilogram, the meter, and the second."
 And long before the advent of the theory of quantum mechanics, mankind's first known number system used the Sumerian term "man" for 1, "woman" for 2, and the word "plurality" for 3, with math itself happening in the realm of positive, negative, and zero.
 The strongest shape for building is the triangle.
 Writers often give three examples and artists group in threes as in interior design, sculpting, and even movie directors, as they have the word trilogy (1, 2, 3) but no word for any other number of films.
 Photographers use the rule of thirds.
 Logicians use the three laws of logic as genetic scientists learned that DNA uses only three-letter words.
 And so we humans are body, soul, and spirit (1 Thes.
 5:23), made in the image of God the Father, God the Son, and God the Holy Spirit.

 Human beings live here, in heaven, and in hell.
 Those who love God cry, "Holy, holy, holy."
 For mankind is made in God's image and likeness, image referring to our form, and likeness to our essence as sentient, morally-responsible persons.
 Regardless of Charles Darwin's hope for evidence that apes eventually began standing erect, the thousands of kinds of animals made by God, along with all the four-footed beasts, have a stooped stance and look to the ground, whereas men and women stand upright with a heavenly gaze.
 For the first thing that God created was a form, that is, an image, for the eternal Son to indwell (Col. 1:15; Rev. 3:14: Heb.
 1:3; 5:5; 10:5; 2 Cor.
 4:4; John 1:14; Phil.
 2:5-6; 1 Tim.
 2:5; Rev. 1:13-18).
 And in that image "He made man," and not in the image of apes (see AmericanRTL.org/Darwin).
 But He made them "male and female" as Christ affirmed (Mark 10:6), "from the beginning of creation."
 Moses wrote in Hebrew and the Latin translation is imago Dei: "So God created man in His own image; in the image of God He created him; male and female He created them (Gen. 1:27).
 And because a fish is not made in God's image, one can eat another without guilt, and it is impossible to "murder" a tomato or a turkey, but murder can be committed only against a human being.
 For God prohibited the shedding of innocent blood, "for in the image of God He made man" (Gen. 9:6).